feldera/feldera/docs/tutorials/basics/part2.md

 # Part 2: HTTP-based Input and Output

-In Part 1 of this tutorial we created a SQL program and ran it as part of a pipeline.
-We manually pushed data to the pipeline using Feldera Web Console.
+In Part 1 of this tutorial we created our first Feldera pipeline.
 The next step is to ingest data into SQL tables from external sources and to send query outputs to external sinks.
 Feldera supports two methods to accomplish this: (1) HTTP-based and (2) connector-based input/output.
 We cover